cnr-isti-vclab/vclib/docs/pages/2_basic_concepts.md

 * `#include<vclib/views.h>`: includes all the c++20 [Range Views](https://en.cppreference.com/w/cpp/ranges) of the library.
 They allow to iterate easily along all the elements and components contained by the Meshes;
 * `#include<vclib/miscellaneous.h>`: includes a list of miscellanous classes, functions or utility structures (e.g. comparators, loggers, timers, ...);

-Attitional headers that are Work in Progress:
+Additional headers that are Work in Progress:

 * `#include<vclib/image.h>`: Data structures to manage images;